HewlettPackard/quartz/README.md

 The memory bandwidth emulation  makes use of the copy kernel from the Stream benchmark, openMP version.
-When the bandwidth emulation is enabled for a first time, Quartz creates a memory bandwidth model by utilizing the available Thermal Registers in the Memory Controller and measuring the corresponding memory bandwidth.
+When the bandwidth emulation is enabled for a first time, Quartz creates a memory bandwidth model by utilizing the available *Thermal Registers* in the Memory Controller and measuring the corresponding memory bandwidth.
 This initial step of building a model might take several minutes **(~10min)**.
-This feature requires *Thermal Register* support in the Memory Controller.

 For the memory bandwitdh emulation, *turn off the latency modeling* in the configuration file and select all available NUMA nodes in the